sigasi/sigasi_insights/content/faq.md

 Click the little triangle to the upper right-hand side of the [Problems View]({{< ref "/manual/eclipse/views.md#problems-view" >}}) and look at the Group By and Sort By menu.

-You can also filter which problem markers you will see in the Show menu; for example only errors and warnings for the current project.
-{{< figure src="/img/faq/organize_problem_markers.png" alt="Problems View" >}}
+{{< figure src="/img/faq/organize_problem_markers.svg" alt="Problems View" class="uk-align-center" >}}

 ## Does the Sigasi Studio's built-in Linter replace my code reviews?

 No.

-The Sigasi Pro linting functionality is aimed to free up time wasted in code review meetings; time wasted on trivial things like naming conventions and deprecated data types.
-We hope you can use this time to discuss complex design decisions and computation algorithms which have an impact on the product you are design.
+The Sigasi XL linting functionality is aimed to free up time wasted in code review meetings: time wasted on trivial things like naming conventions and deprecated data types.
+We hope you can use this time to discuss complex design decisions and computation algorithms which have an impact on the product you are designing.

 ## What kind of linting rules are possible?

 The answer to this question is not straightforward.
 However, some examples may help.
 We can implement (but are in not limited to) the following types of custom linting rules:

-* Naming conventions (e.g. constants should be in capitals, signals should start with "s",...)
+* Naming conventions (e.g. constants should be in capitals, signals should start with "s", etc.)
-* Deprecated libraries, data types, constructs (e.g. don't use block statements; don't use `std_logic_unsigned`,...)
+* Deprecated libraries, data types, constructs (e.g. don't use block statements; don't use `std_logic_unsigned`, etc.)
 * Project structure, file names (e.g. an entity should be in a file named "_e.vhd")
 * Required file headers
-* Maximum sizes of files, processes,...
+* Maximum sizes of files, processes, etc.
 * How to instantiate components/entities
-* Unused signals, constants,...
+* Unused signals, constants, etc.
 * Dead code
-* ... and much more
+* and much more...

 We cannot implement overly complex or fuzzy requirements, like: